 “Remembering the lovely things we have forgotten is one of the reasons for all art.”Madelein L’Engle

 A beautiful piece of art can nourish your soul just as comfort food nourishes your body.
-Perception of beauty is not always extended to ordinary objects, but it is the ordinary that provides comfort.
-Watercolor paintings of ordinary objects provides unexpected comfort and beauty our souls crave.
+Ordinary objects are often overlooked as objects of beauty, but it is the ordinary that provides comfort.
+On these pages you will find watercolor paintings capturing unexpected comfort and beauty your soul craves.

-Change your perception of the ordinary by subscribing and receive a printable “Thistle” PDF along with a Sneak Peak link to the “Creative Workbench Series”.
+Change your perception of the ordinary by subscribing and receive a printable reproduction of “Ready for Icing” along with a Sneak Peak link to the “Creative Workbench Series”.

 I am creating a new series of watercolor color paintings providing never-before-seen look at the workbenches of creatives.
 I define creatives as imaginative problems solvers.
 I include engine repairman, jewelers, fly tiers, woodworkers, plumbers, cooks, bakers and yarn spinners and more.
 It is my mission to share their stories in my watercolors paintings.
 To find out more information click on the blog link below.

 Everything has its beauty but not everyone sees it.
 Confucius

 The world is full of wonderful people, created for their specific purpose and perfectly designed which is beautiful to behold but often hidden away among the crowds.
 I would fall in that category, I would be a perfectly wonderful extra in a film, but never the star performer.
 The extra role is no less important, but it would take a long time to find me when checking the movie credits.